abinit/abinit/doc/tutorial/eph4isotc.md

 If you want to reproduce the results, you can find another github repository here with the DFPT computation performed with a 24x24x24 $\kk$-mesh and a 6x6x6 $\qq$-mesh for phonons.
-Download the repository as explained at the beginning of the lesson, merge the partial POT files and compute the WFK file with a NSCF run from the DEN.nc file.
+Download the repository as explained at the beginning of the lesson, then merge the partial POT files and compute the WFK file with a NSCF run staring from the DEN.nc file.

 You should get: